 In her free time she enjoys gardening, reading, travelling and going to the gym.
 Tess and Lincoln are leaders at Kerith Community Church.

-Richard has been a member of Kerith Community Church for the last fifteen years.
+Richard has been a member of Kerith Community Church for more than fifteen years.
 He is retired following a career in scientific research and medical computing.
 He has been in church leadership for many years and held positions of leadership running Christian camps and a Christian charity.
-He has run a job club at the Kerith Centre for the last nine years – six as a CAP Job Club Manager.
+He ran a job club at the Kerith Centre for nine years – six as a CAP Job Club Manager.

 For two winters, he was a night shelter manager two nights a week for Pilgrim Hearts.
 He has mentored a number of homeless people and ex-offenders.
 His strengths are in listening to people and helping them to make progress in their lives.
 He was trained and appointed as a mentor by ‘Caring For Ex-offenders’ – (HTB) and also by New Leaf an organisation helping ex-offenders.
 He has been mentoring members of the Job Club for nine years.